rhdhorchestrator/orchestrator-helm-operator/docs/main/kafka-knative-broker/README.md

-# Using Knative kafka broker
+# Using Knative Kafka broker
 If you want to use a Knative broker for communication between the different componenets (Data Index, Job Service and Workflows), you should use a reliable broker, i.e: not in-memory.

 Kafka perfectly fullfills this reliability need.